Kurt Waldheim: Early life and education

 Although his father wanted him to study medicine, Waldheim had an aversion to the sight of blood, and had already decided to enter the foreign service.
 In March 1936, the Schuschnigg government passed a law mandating a period of military service for prospective civil servants.
 Consequently, following his graduation Waldheim volunteered for a 12-month term of enlistment in the Austrian Army, and was posted to the 1st Dragoon Regiment on his 18th birthday.
 In the autumn of 1937, now an army reservist, Waldheim entered the prestigious Consular Academy in Vienna on a scholarship, where he began his studies in law and diplomacy.
 Along with his family, Waldheim opposed the German annexation of Austria in 1938, and while actively campaigning against it in Vienna was attacked and injured by Austrian Nazis.
 Following the annexation, Waldheim's father was briefly arrested by the Gestapo and dismissed from his post, while Waldheim's scholarship was cancelled.
 He managed to continue his studies by working as a Latin and Greek tutor and borrowing funds from relatives.

 Waldheim applied for membership in the National Socialist German Students' League (NSDStB), a division of the Nazi Party.
-Shortly thereafter he became a member of the Sturmabteilung (SA), the Nazi Party's original paramilitary wing.
+He joined the Reiter-SA or Mounted SA (SA Mounted Standard 5/90) on 18 November 1938.

+In March/April 1944, Waldheim received his doctorate in law from the University of Vienna.
+He used an approved study leave from the Balkan front (from 25 February to 16 April 1944) to complete his dissertation on the “Reich idea with Konstantin Frantz” at the Faculty of Law and Political Science.
+Shortly after graduating, he returned to his staff assignment under Alexander Löhr.

 On 19 August 1944, he married Elisabeth Ritschel in Vienna; their first daughter, Lieselotte, was born the following year.
 A son, Gerhard, and another daughter, Christa, followed.

 Military service in World War II

 In early 1941, Waldheim was conscripted into the Wehrmacht, the armed forces of Nazi Germany, specifically to the Heer (Army), and posted to the Eastern Front where he served as a squad leader.
 In December, he was wounded but returned to service in 1942.
 His service from 1942 to 1945 was the subject of international review in 1985 and 1986.
 In his 1985 autobiography, he claimed that he was discharged from further service at the front and, for the remainder of the war, finished his law degree at the University of Vienna, in addition to marrying in 1944.
-After publication, documents and witnesses came to light that revealed Waldheim's military service continued until 1945, during which time he rose to the rank of Oberleutnant.
+After publication, documents and witnesses came to light that revealed Waldheim's military service continued until 1945, during which time he rose to the rank of Oberleutnant der Reserve.